Doing Business in Albany, NY

 U.S. Small Business Administration (SBA) 504 Program

 Used in conjunction with Partnership programs or conventional lending institutions, SBA 504 loans enable growing businesses to secure long-term, fixed-rate financing for major capital assets.
 This low-cost second mortgage financing may be exempt from mortgage recording tax; 10- and 20-year terms are available.
-Empire State Certified Development Corporation is the local SBA certified lender and can be contacted at (518) 463-2268 or go to www.nybdc.com.
+Pursuit Lending is a local SBA certified lender and can be contacted at http://www.pursuitlending.com/.

 Development Resources